What is Kanopy

 Kanopy is a streaming movie collection that showcases more than 30,000 of the world’s best, classic, and groundbreaking films.
 Kanopy lets Sonoma County Library provide access to collections that cinema-loving patrons have been requesting such as the Criterion Collection, award-winning documentaries, film festival favorites and foreign films.

-Lending Limits: 4 play credits per month.
+Lending Limits: 6 play credits per month and access to 4 Great Courses per month.
 The play credit amount resets on the first of the month.

 How do I get started?